COVID-19 Response Efforts

 Nike collaborated with the World Federation of the Sporting Goods Industry (WFSGI) and other member companies to launch a physical activity guide to support the work of the World Health Organization (WHO) to promote physical activity.
 WHO’s #healthyathome campaign encourages people to stay active while at home during the COVID-19 crisis, and the guide provides resources to help.

 To learn more about Nike’s commitment to creating active communities for all, click here.

-We are also working with industry organizations and other global stakeholders to develop broad based approaches to help address the current situation and we support the approaches set forth by United States Council for International Business and a broad coalition of textile, apparel and footwear industry associations.
+We are working with industry organizations and other global stakeholders to develop broad based approaches to help address the current situation.
+For example, we engaged with a number of institutions to offer financing opportunities to suppliers as they have been navigating challenging market dynamics.
+We will continue to collaborate and we support the approaches set forth by United States Council for International Business and a broad coalition of textile, apparel and footwear industry associations.